V-Varga/GPS_Py/README.md

 #### Results

 The resulting file is named GPS_Coordinates.csv, and is appropriately formatted for mapping in QGIS.

+The example GPS_Coordinates.csv file (included in the Results_Files/ directory) was created using the data for which the original [GPS](https://github.com/homologus/GPS "GPS") program was created, in Elhaik et al. 2014.

 ### Step 3: Mapping in QGIS